Equity and Inclusion Professionals

 The Equity and Inclusion Officer (EIO), formerly referred to as the Affirmative Action Officer, or the EIO approved designee is crucial in implementing and ensuring the success of all Equity and Inclusion programs, policies and procedures.
 The roles and responsibilities of EI Officers are derived from Wisconsin Statue Chapter 230, Wisconsin Administrative Code ER-43, and rules and guidelines established by the Division of Personnel Management, Bureau of Equity and Inclusion.

-Human Resource and EEO/AA Professionals in Wisconsin State Government
+Human Resources and Equity and Inclusion Professionals in Wisconsin State Government

 Essentials of an Effective Affirmative Action Advisory Committee: The Essentials of an Effective Affirmative Action Advisory Committee course is designed to address three areas: planning, structure and parameters of equal opportunity and affirmative action.
 Among the topics discussed in this training are bylaws, roles and responsibilities, goals, work plan statutes, policies and procedures, underutilization, and statewide programs.